silvuple/NLP-machine-vs-detective/README.md

 Objectives:
 * Analyse text using NLTK techniques
+* Extract character names from mystery novel
+* Create a set of features per chacacter
-* Create ML model for prediction
+* Create ML model for prediction of a guilty person